Performance for Lobectomy Compared to STS and National Outcomes*

-Lobectomy for Lung Cancer Composite Measure Rating (July 2019 - June 2022)
+Resection for Primary Lung Cancer Composite Measure Rating (July 2021 - June 2024)

 Overall Composite Score |